How to Build an Insider Threat Program [10-step Checklist]

 8. Plan incident investigation and remediation

-To effectively manage insider threats, plan your procedure for investigating cybersecurity incidents as well as possible remediation activities.
+To effectively manage insider threats, plan your procedure for investigating both cybersecurity incidents and possible remediation activities.

 Incident investigation usually includes these actions:

-• Collecting data on the incident (reviewing user sessions recorded by the UAM, interviewing witnesses, etc.)
+• Collecting data on the incident (reviewing user sessions, interviewing witnesses, etc.)

 • Assessing the harm caused by the incident